Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 460 (OEM) will be 13% faster than the GeForce GTX 970M overall, due to its greater bandwidth. (explain)
+Memory BandwidthIn theory, the GeForce GTX 460 (OEM) should be 13% quicker than the GeForce GTX 970M overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GTX 970M is a lot (about 103%) more effective at texture filtering than the GeForce GTX 460 (OEM). (explain)
+Texel RateThe GeForce GTX 970M will be quite a bit (approximately 103%) faster with regards to texture filtering than the GeForce GTX 460 (OEM). (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 970M is superior to the GeForce GTX 460 (OEM), by a large margin. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 970M is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison